-Buoy & Anchor is a unique location, being two restaurants in one building with the same owners.
+Buoy & Anchor is a unique location, being two restaurants in one building.
 They wanted to provide a modern, elegant seafood restaurant with stunning views of the ocean, but also have a place customers can have the unique experience of being around the fishermen who catch the food they eat and hear their legendary fishing stories in a pub-like setting.

 First, at street level, is Buoy, a modern seafood restaurant where the food of the sea is the star on every dish.
 They take pride in serving fresh seafood every day.
 They don’t freeze anything and the menu is dependent on the product that is brought in that day.

 To make it easy on the kitchen staff, they have recipes that they will use, but the veteran chef will create special daily plates to take advantage of the stock of food they have.
 This can make every visit to Buoy different and exciting by having a simple, yet ever-changing menu.